rockstor/rockstor-doc/mdraid-mirror/boot_drive_howto.rst

 The installer will then display the **INSTALLATION SUMMARY** screen.
 Click on *Begin Installation* button at the bottom right to start the install.
-In this demonstration, we did not show other configuration such as selecting Time Zone and making sure there's network connectivity.
-If you need assistance with them, refer to :ref:`quickstartguide`.
+In this demonstration, we did not show other configurations such as selecting Time Zone and making sure there's network connectivity.
+If you need assistance with these refer to our :ref:`quickstartguide` guide.

 .. image:: begin_installation.png
    :scale: 85%